 Published January 15, 2016

-Air Force Space Command's Space and Missile Systems Center at Los Angeles Air Force Base in El Segundo, Calif., has more than a $1.8 billion impact on the economy of the greater metropolitan Los Angeles area annually.
+U.S. Space Force's Space and Missile Systems Center at Los Angeles Air Force Base in El Segundo, Calif., has more than a $1.8 billion impact on the economy of the greater metropolitan Los Angeles area annually.

 The total impact of a military base on its economic area is the sum of base's annual payroll, expenditures, and estimated dollar value of indirect jobs created.
 SMC's total economic impact the local, specifically the 17 beach cities or communities that comprise the South Bay area of the Los Angeles region was measured at more than $1.8 billion in Fiscal Year 2015.